-Chris is the Chief Financial Officer at Gateway Public Schools.
+Chris is the Chief Operations Officer at Gateway Public Schools.
 He has over 10 years of senior management experience for corporations and non-profit organizations in Silicon Valley and San Francisco.
 Previously Chris served as Chief Operating Officer for Stanford Schools Corporation.
 Chris received a BA in History from Santa Clara University and an MBA from Boston University’s Graduate School of Management.
 When not working, Chris travels as much as possible, preferably to places on paths less traveled.
 Having played for his college team, Chris is also an avid tennis player.

 Melissa is a native Southern Californian and graduated from UCSD (BS) and SFSU (MA).
 Prior to Gateway, Melissa was an Education Specialist and SDC teacher in Oakland, CA. She loves data-driven instruction as well as teaching students how to become informed advocates.
 Outside of Gateway, she volunteers in youth-related non-profits and spends time outdoors.
 She also loves to knit, travel, and cook in her free time.